Boethius: Downfall and death

 Cyprianus then also accused Boethius of the same crime and produced three men who claimed they had witnessed the crime.
 Boethius and Basilius were arrested.
 First the pair were detained in the baptistery of a church, then Boethius was exiled to the Ager Calventianus, a distant country estate, where he was put to death.
-Not long afterwards Theodoric had Boethius' father-in-law Symmachus put to death, according to Procopius, on the grounds that he and Boethius together were planning a revolution, and confiscated their property.
+Not long afterwards Theodoric had Boethius's father-in-law Symmachus put to death, according to Procopius, on the grounds that he and Boethius together were planning a revolution, and confiscated their property.
 "The basic facts in the case are not in dispute", writes Jeffrey Richards.
 "What is disputed about this sequence of events is the interpretation that should be put on them."
 Boethius claims his crime was seeking "the safety of the Senate".
 He describes the three witnesses against him as dishonorable: Basilius had been dismissed from Royal service for his debts, while Venantius Opilio and Gaudentius had been exiled for fraud.
 Other sources depict these men in a far more positive light.
 Cassiodorus describes Cyprianus and Opilio as "utterly scrupulous, just and loyal" and mentions they are brothers and grandsons of the consul Opilio.

 Theodoric was feeling threatened by international events.
 The Acacian schism had been resolved, and the Nicene Christian aristocrats of his kingdom were seeking to renew their ties with Constantinople.
 The Catholic Hilderic had become king of the Vandals and had put Theodoric's sister Amalafrida to death and Arians in the East were being persecuted.
 Then there was the matter that with his previous ties to Theodahad, Boethius apparently found himself on the wrong side in the succession dispute following the untimely death of Eutharic, Theodoric's announced heir.

 Boethius, the most learned man of his time, met his death in the hangman's noose...and yet the life of Boethius was a triumph!
 The West owes this individual, Anicius Manlius Severinus Boethius, nothing less than its progression toward a culture of reason.